-So how long is the hike to Delicate Arch?
+So how long is the Delicate Arch hike?
 This trail climbs 480 feet (146 m) and is 3.2 miles (round trip), and will take you between 1-3 hours to complete.
 The one hour is if you don’t take much time to hang out at Delicate Arch, and 3-4 hours is if you really take time to hang out.

 The Delicate Arch Hike is Not too difficult

 The Delicate Arch trail is rated as moderate, but I think it is a pretty easy trail to explore.
 It’s well-trodden and easy to follow.
-There’s nothing complicated about the hike, and it’s a gradual include on rock most of the way.
+There’s nothing complicated about the hike, and it’s a gradual 12% grade on rock most of the way.